Skip to Content

 A combobox is a combination of input and dropdown components.

-The dropdown enables a user to select an option from the dataset presented inside a popup and may contain a listbox, a grid (such as a calendar), or a custom representation of the dataset.
+The dropdown enables a user to select an option from the dataset presented inside a popup that contains a listbox the dataset.
 The input is used for entering a value, which can either filter out options inside a limited dataset or create a new entry in the dataset.

 Usage